The History of Shout! Factory

 We were fortunate to maintain many great relationships from our Rhino days, which lead to a number of successful music-oriented audio and video releases.
 But then 2004 came, and with it, our initial foray into the genre that paved our way: TV on DVD.

 We released the amazing TV show, Freaks And Geeks, packed with an absurd amount of bonus content and commentaries.
 We did the same with the infamous Canadian sketch comedy show, SCTV.
 Both of these legendary shows had not made it to video or DVD because of complex music rights issues through which we were able to navigate, thanks to our music business background.

 As our reputation for carefully curated releases flourished, so did our opportunities.
-In the past several years, we’ve nurtured successful partnerships with such amazing companies as Hasbro Studios (My Little Pony, Transformers), Marvel Animation (Marvel Knights), Saban (Power Rangers), Nickelodeon (Hey Arnold, Rocko’s Modern Life), ZAG (Miraculous: Tales of Ladybug and Cat Noir), plus launched a line of horror films under the sub-label, Scream Factory (The Babadook, Halloween, Nightbreed, They Live).
+In the past several years, we’ve nurtured successful partnerships with such amazing companies as Hasbro Studios (My Little Pony, Transformers), Marvel Animation (Marvel Knights), Saban (Power Rangers), Nickelodeon (Hey Arnold, Rocko’s Modern Life), ZAG (Miraculous: Tales of Ladybug and Cat Noir), plus launched a line of horror films under the sub-label, Scream Factory (The Thing, Halloween, Nightbreed, They Live).
 In 2016 we renewed our partnership with Major League Baseball to release the 2016 World Series Collection: Chicago Cubs.